smoothcoode/mern-docker-deploy-guide/readme.md

 ---

-This is a **Notes Application** – think of it like a lightweight, self-hosted version of Google Keep or Evernote.
+This is a **Notes Application**: think of it like a lightweight, self-hosted version of Google Keep or Evernote.
 It's a complete web application that lets users create, view, and manage their notes seamlessly.

 <p align="center">